luminosuslight/pathology-ml-model-training/README.md

 ## Client

 Windows and macOS binaries are available in the releases area at the top right.
+They already contain all required dependencies.

-### Requirements
+### Build Requirements

 * Win / macOS / Linux (cross-compilation for Android and iOS should work, too)
 * Qt 5.14